 What’s wrong with that quads “workout” is that it represents taking the easy way out.

-The half and quarter reps are significantly easier to do than doing the real moves.
+Half and quarter reps are significantly easier to do than using a full range of motion while training.
 Deciding to take the easy way out is not how you will build a great body.

 Also, trying to impress the commercial gym crowd or tricking yourself into thinking you are stronger than you really are plays a part in this too.

 For many men, stacking mad plates on the leg press to do partial reps strokes their ego like a professional streetwalker.

 It’s dramatically easier to do a half squat than it is to get your butt down to the bucket.

-Many people will make a ton of hollow excuses about why they can’t get to the bucket.
+Many people will make a ton of hollow excuses about why they can’t get down to the bucket.
 And some of the excuses or reasons are actually valid.

-If you have bum knees, serious back issues, or an Achilles that is tighter than skinny jeans on a fat man, squatting to the bucket may not be an option for you today.
+Now if you have bum knees, serious back issues, or an Achilles tendon that is tighter than skinny jeans on a fat man, squatting to the bucket may not be an option for you today.
 You would need to address these issues to improve your squat.

-But most of the excuses are all truly just a revelation of the character of the lifter.
+Most of these lame excuses are all truly just a revelation of the character of the lifter.

-If you aren’t willing to fail or look bad then you can kiss your chances of ever looking great and being successful goodbye.
+If you aren’t willing to fail or look bad, you can kiss your chances of ever building your dream body and being successful goodbye.

 Old School, Archaic, and Effective

-Two exercises that you rarely see (one you never see) on social media when it come to building the quads is the barbell hack squat and the roman chair squat.
+Two exercises that you rarely see (one you’ll never see) on social media when it comes to building the quads is the barbell hack squat and the roman chair squat.

 The barbell hack squat was created by George Hackenschmidt.

 Hackenschmidt was a world-class athlete and strongman.

-Squat racks were not commonplace in the early iron game.
-In order to squat you had to clean and press a barbell from the floor in order to get it on your back.
+Squat racks were not commonplace in the early days of the iron game.
+In order to do a barbell squat, you had to clean and press a barbell from the floor in order to get it on your back.